-Our goal is to make a case for each position and to then allow you--the readers--to determine the hardest position.
+We aim to make a case for each position and then allow you--the readers--to determine the hardest position.
 Basically, let's have fun.

 First Base: You better be flexible if you’re hoping to be a successful first baseman.
-Stretching, or even doing the splits, for throws are commonplace at first base; so, height comes in handy.
-Concentration is key, as it is a guarantee that most plays during a game will occur at first base.
-But, admittedly, first basemen don't have a lot of throwing responsibility.
+Stretching, or even doing the splits, for throws are commonplace at first base, so height comes in handy.
+Concentration is key, as it guarantees that most plays during a game will occur at first base.
+But, admittedly, first basemen don't have much throwing responsibility.
 But, you better be able to catch.

 Third Base: Third base, also known as the ‘Hot Corner,’ is a tough position to play defensively.
 The margin of error is small when a third baseman has to make the longest infield throw to nail a runner at first base.
 And, if that wasn’t enough pressure, third basemen are also responsible for bunts down the third baseline.
 If you don’t have a quick reaction time, great reflexes, or a monster arm, then cross third base off your list of positions to play.

 Pitcher: Pitching is one of the harder positions to gauge and rank because there are different categories within this position.
 You could be a starter, a reliever, or even a closer.
 This is one of the most physically demanding positions on your body, depending on whether you’re a starter or a reliever.
 Technically, a great pitcher could win a game without any of his fielders touching the ball if he or she was pitching well enough.
 So, the stress and demand of this position make it a favorite for the toughest position.